9 essential marketing metrics you need to track in 2020

 Tracking your digital marketing campaigns is more important than ever before.
-Without data to back up your campaigns, you miss out on essential insights to maximise your efforts.
+Without data to back up your campaigns, you miss out on essential insights to maximize your efforts.

 So, what’s the key data you should track throughout 2020?
 Let’s take a look.